JohnBBB42/Deep-Learning-02456-Project-14-Group-142-Code/README.md

 # Graph Representation learning on Molecular Datasets
 The initial aim of this project was to train the Polarizable Atom Interaction Neural Network (PaiNN) model(https://arxiv.org/pdf/2102.03150) on the Quantum Machines 9 (QM9) data set, which is a database of around 134 thousands stable organic molecules with nine heavy atoms(https://arxiv.org/pdf/1703.00564).

-The PaiNN model used in this project can be found under models as `/models/painn.py`
+A notebook example of the PaiNN model used in this project and the training script to running the simple PaiNN model can be found as `/scripts/run_painn.ipynb`

-The script to running the simple PaiNN model can be found as `/scripts/run_painn.ipynb`
+Furthermore, there is a range of modfications has been applied as extensions to the original PaiNN model which are implemented in the trainer class and can be turned on and off.

-Furthermore, there is a range of extensions has been applied as extensions to the original PaiNN model which are implemented in the trainer class in `/scripts/Trainer.py` including:
+The modifications:

 •	[5] SWA: https://arxiv.org/pdf/1803.05407.pdf